ardabeyazoglu/php-ds-array-benchmark/README.md

 # Conclusion

 - **Native array is the best data structure for lists, and outperforms the other methods in both time complexity and overall resource usage.**
-- SplFixedArray is simply garbage for php8.
-It has no value over array in any way.
+- SplFixedArray is simply unnecessary.
+It has no real value over array.
-- DataStructures extension was once a great improvement for php7, but so much anymore, at least for simple lists.
-Certain things can be still much more efficient with [php-ds](https://medium.com/@rtheunissen/efficient-data-structures-for-php-7-9dda7af674cd).
+- DataStructures extension was once a great improvement for php7, but not so much anymore, at least for simple lists.
+Certain data structure manipulations can be still more efficient with [php-ds](https://medium.com/@rtheunissen/efficient-data-structures-for-php-7-9dda7af674cd).